tjorne/cph-1st-w37/README.md

 ## Task 7:
-7.a create an integer called input and assign it a value. use a loop to print the value and all values from there, until it reaches 0, with the following exceptions:
+7.a create an integer called input and assign it a value of 20. use a loop to print the value and all values from there, until it reaches 0, with the following exceptions:
     - if the number is 6, instead print the string "six".
     - Once the number is half of the input value, print "HALF!"